dnlvarga/dnlvarga.github.io/Recon/web.md

 ## Virtual Host Enumeration
 Discover virtual hosts configured on a single IP that are not resolvable via DNS, but still reachable by sending a crafted Host: header.
 When it came to fuzzing sub-domains that do not have a public DNS record or sub-domains under websites that are not public, we should do vhost fuzzing.
+In many cases, many websites would actually have sub-domains that are not public and will not publish them in public DNS records, and hence if we visit them in a browser, we would fail to connect, as the public DNS would not know their IP.
+Once again, if we use the sub-domain fuzzing, we would only be able to identify public sub-domains but will not identify any sub-domains that are not public.
+This is where we utilize VHosts Fuzzing on an IP we already have.
+We will run a scan and test for scans on the same IP, and then we will be able to identify both public and non-public sub-domains and VHosts.
 ```
 gobuster vhost -u http://$domain:$port -w /usr/share/seclists/Discovery/DNS/subdomains-top1million-110000.txt --append-domain
 ```